cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 This guide assumes you are using [wrangler v3.0](https://blog.cloudflare.com/wrangler3/) or later.

-If you're new to D1 and/or Cloudflare Workers, visit the [D1 tutorial](/d1/get-started/) to install `wrangler` and deploy your first database.
+Users new to D1 and/or Cloudflare Workers should visit the [D1 tutorial](/d1/get-started/) to install `wrangler` and deploy their first database.

 {{</Aside>}}